richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 ...recommended guidelines to establish and maintain a secure and compliant SQL environment

 - **Access and Identity Management**
-  - **LeastPrivilege Principle**: grant **only the permissions each user needs** by using builtin roles and assigning them to users or Active Directory groups
+  - **Least-Privilege Principle**: grant **only the permissions each user needs** by using built-in roles and assigning them to users or Active Directory groups
   - **Authentication Choice**: prefer **Windows Authentication** for domain users <s>and SQL Authentication for service or nondomain accounts</s>

 - **Data Protection**